oracle/truffleruby/doc/legal/legal.md

 #### pr-zlib

-Truffle users pr-zlib 1.0.3. pr-zlib is copyright Park Heesob and Daniel Berger and covered under the same license as zlib itself (see `zlib.txt`).
+TruffleRuby uses pr-zlib 1.0.3. pr-zlib is copyright Park Heesob and Daniel Berger and covered under the same license as zlib itself (see `zlib.txt`).

+#### FFI

+TruffleRuby includes parts of the FFI gem 1.9.18.
+The FFI gem is copyright 2008-2010 Wayne Meissner and covered by the three-clause BSD licence (see `ffi.txt`).

 # Java dependencies